 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 14th we remember the prophet Elisha, who was the disciple and successor of another great prophet, Elijah.
+The prophet Elisha was the disciple and successor of another great prophet, Elijah.
 In his eagerness to serve God, Elisha performed many miracles.
 Often these wonderful acts benefited people's physical health as well as their spiritual well-being.

 For example, the men of the city of Jericho complained to him that "the water is bad and the land is unfruitful."
 Elisha was able to purify the water, and as a true prophet he gave the credit and glory to God working through him: "Thus says the Lord, 'I have made this water wholesome; henceforth neither death nor miscarriage shall come from it' " (2 Kings 2: 21).